-The overall purpose of this white paper is to compile key background information for a strategic status update and critical situational analysis that informs and elicits feedback from key regional stakeholders.
-It will also form the basis for development of a draft Concept Note for a United Nations Environment Programme (UNEP) Cartagena Convention-led project targeting key issues identified, for presentation to funders.
-It is not an exhaustive review of all available knowledge on the sargassum inundation issue.
-The paper focuses on sargassum influxes in the Caribbean, with reference to other impacted regions as appropriate.
+The overall purpose of this white paper is to compile background information for a strategic status update and critical situational analysis that informs and elicits feedback from key regional stakeholders.
+It will also form the basis for development of a draft Concept Note for a UNEP Cartagena Convention-led project targeting key issues identified.
+The paper is not an exhaustive review of all available knowledge on the issue.
+It focuses on influxes in the Caribbean, with reference to other impacted regions as appropriate.

-This white paper is a living document intended to be regularly updated so that it remains current and relevant.
-This most recent update (January 2021) is the first revision following the original version presented during the Eighth Meeting of the Scientific and Technical Advisory Committee (STAC-8) to the Protocol Concerning Specially Protected Areas and Wildlife (SPAW) in the Wider Caribbean Region held in Panama City, Panama, 5 - 7 December 2018.
+This paper is a living document intended to be regularly updated so that it remains current and relevant.
+This most recent update is the first revision following the original version presented during the Eighth Meeting of the Scientific and Technical Advisory Committee (STAC-8) to the Protocol Concerning Specially Protected Areas and Wildlife (SPAW) in the Wider Caribbean Region held in Panama City, 5-7 December 2018.

-The original white paper drew upon desktop research and the results of a survey disseminated to UNEP Caribbean Environment Programme (CEP) National Focal points in 2018.
-This update of the white paper relies entirely on desktop research and review of recent literature.
-It includes information on new initiatives, proposes a strategy framework and concludes with 'Selected Readings' a section that lists useful resources for further reading.
-Stakeholder feedback will be sought through virtual consultations and integrated into a concept note.
+The original white paper drew upon desktop research and the results of a survey disseminated to UNEP CEP National Focal points in 2018.
+This update relies entirely on desktop research and review of recent literature.
+It includes information on new initiatives, proposes a strategy framework and concludes with a section that lists useful resources.